Sauna Buying Guide

 Common enhancements include:

-• Traditional sauna accessories such as buckets, ladles, thermometers, and hygrometers
+• Traditional accessories like buckets, ladles, thermometers, and hygrometers

 Technology & Convenience Options